„I like to eat fried lie with chicken”

 1. Volunteering in Thailand – Organization

 I organized my volunteering in Thailand via workaway.info.
 Workaway is a big site with volunteering opportunities and I know many people who used it – like Dev who did workaway in Rome so I was confident I will find something interesting there.
 I wanted to experience something different than during my previous volunteering projects in Russia and the USA so I decided I will teach English there.
+I’ve read many articles about teaching a language abroad (like this great one about teaching English in Colombia) and I was ready for a challenge.

 It was harder than I initially thought to find a host in Thailand.
 Many people answered that minimum length of stay is three months.
 It makes sense – if you teach English overseas to kids, they need time to get used to a new teacher.
 If teachers changed every month, it would be more difficult for them to learn.